NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 ## Open Questions
 1. When the specified `CURRENT_DIRECTORY` doesn't exist, shall we list user-wide and machine-wide config files?
 Or show a warning saying the working directory doesn't exist?
 Or do both?

-I prefer do just a warning, or do both.
+We decided to show a warning/error.
-When user has a spelling mistake when passing `CURRENT_DIRECTORY` without knowing, if we don't show a warning, that would mislead the user.
+When user has a spelling mistake when passing `CURRENT_DIRECTORY` without knowing, if we don't show a warning/error, that would mislead the user.
-Showing them user-wide and machine-wide config files could provide extra info and may help them to understand the example of a right path.
-But since this is not a real scenario (It's impossible that a real `CURRENT_DIRECTORY` doesn't exist), this adds very limited value.
+Showing them user-wide and machine-wide config files doesn't help.

 ## Considerations